datazoompuc/datazoom.saude/README.md

 1.  **dataset**: Specifies the SIM dataset to download:

     - SIM Datasets:
-      - `"sim_do"` – Main Declarations of Death.
+      - `"general"` – Main Declarations of Death.
 Contains records of all non-fetal Death Certificates (DO) in Brazil, including socio-demographic data, location, and causes of death (ICD-10).
         It’s the base for general mortality analysis.
-      - `"sim_dofet"` – Fetal mortality data.
+      - `"fetal"` – Fetal mortality data.
 Contains records of fetal deaths, with information on the mother, pregnancy, and causes of fetal death.
 It’s essential for maternal and child health.
-      - `"sim_doext"` – Mortality data from external causes.
-Contains a subset of `"sim_do"` focusing on deaths due to accidents, violence, and other unnatural causes.
+      - `"external_causes"` – Mortality data from external causes.
+        Contains a subset of `"general"` focusing on deaths due to accidents, violence, and other unnatural causes.
 Used for safety and prevention studies.
-      - `"sim_doinf"` – Infant mortality data (children).
-Contains a
-        subset of `"sim_do"` recording deaths of children under 1 year old, detailing causes and birth-related factors.
+      - `"infant"` – Infant mortality data (children).
+Contains a subset of `"general"` recording deaths of children under 1 year old, detailing causes and birth-related factors.
 Crucial for assessing child health.
-      - `"sim_domat"` – Maternal mortality data.
-Contains a subset of `"sim_do"` for deaths of women during or shortly after pregnancy/childbirth, detailing obstetric causes.
+      - `"maternal"` – Maternal mortality data.
+Contains a subset of `"general"` for deaths of women during or shortly after pregnancy/childbirth, detailing obstetric causes.
 Important for women’s health.